 A. Our commitment to providing assistance for passengers 3

 A1.
-Booking and providing assistance to passengers 4
+Booking and providing assistance to passengers 3

 A2.
-Passenger information and promotion of assisted travel, including during delays, diversion or emergencies
+Passenger information and promotion of assisted travel 7

 A3.
 Ticketing and fares 14

 A4.
-Rail replacement services and alternative accessible transport 17
+Rail replacement services and alternative accessible transport 16

 A5.
-Wheelchairs and mobility scooters 18
+Wheelchairs and mobility scooters 17

 A6.
-Station facilities 19
+Station facilities 18

 A7.
-Redress and compensation 20
+Redress and compensation 19

-B. Strategy and management 21
+B. Strategy and management 20

 B1.
-Strategy 21
+Strategy 20

 B2.
-Management arrangements 22
+Management arrangements 21

 B3.
-Monitoring and evaluation 23
+Monitoring and evaluation

 B4.
-Access improvements
+Access improvements 22

 B5.
-Working with disabled passengers, local communities and local authorities 24
+Working with disabled passengers, local communities and local authorities 22

 B6.
-Employee training 25
+Employee training 23